iamdevonbutler/mongorules/README.md

   }]]
 }
 ```
-- Array of values/objects: passes each item to the validation function (the second fuction is ignored).
+- Array of values/objects: passes each item to the validation function (the second function is ignored).
-- Array of arrays of objects: execute the validation method on each inner array (the fist function), and the items w/i each inner array (the second function).
+- Array of arrays of values/objects: executes the validation method on each inner array (the fist function), and the items w/i each inner array (the second function).

 *Note: for arrays containing objects, the `validate` function can be set on each object property in addition to the field property.*